Hum/En 20. Greek Epic and Drama. 9 units (3-0-6). For course description, see Humanities.

 En 191.
 Masterworks of Contemporary Latin American Fiction.
 9 units (3-0-6); third term.
 This course studies Latin America's most influential authors in the 20th and 21st centuries, with a focus on short stories and novellas produced by the region's avant-garde and "boom" generations.
 Authors may include Allende, Bombal, Borges, García Márquez, Quiroga, Poniatowska, and Vargas Llosa.
 All readings and discussions are in English.
 Not offered 2019–20.

 En/H 193.
 Cervantes, Truth or Dare: Don Quixote in an Age of Empire.
-9 units (3-0-6); second term.
-Studies Cervantes’s literary masterpiece, Don Quixote, with a view to the great upheavals that shaped the early modern world: Renaissance Europe’s discovery of America; feudalism’s demise and the rise of mass poverty; Reformation and Counter-Reformation; extermination of heretics and war against infidels; and the decline of the Hapsburg dynasty.
+9 units (3-0-6); first term.
+Studies Cervantes's literary masterpiece, Don Quixote, with a view to the great upheavals that shaped the early modern world: Renaissance Europe's discovery of America; feudalism's demise and the rise of mass poverty; Reformation and Counter-Reformation; extermination of heretics and war against infidels; and the decline of the Hapsburg dynasty.
 The hapless protagonist of Don Quixote calls into question the boundaries between sanity and madness, truth and falsehood, history and fiction, objectivity and individual experience.
-What might be modern, perhaps even revolutionary, in Cervantes’s dramatization of the moral and material dilemmas of his time?
+What might be modern, perhaps even revolutionary, in Cervantes's dramatization of the moral and material dilemmas of his time?
 Conducted in English.
 Instructor: Wey-Gomez.